The Aquarian Gospel of Jesus the Christ: Difficulties

-Supporters of Dowling argue that within theosophical thought, figures such as Meng-Tse, Matheno, Miriam, Moses, Elijah and Vidyapati exist in an ascended state.
+Supporters of Dowling argue that within theosophical thought, figures such as Meng-Tse, Matheno, Miriam, Moses, Elijah, and Vidyapati exist in an ascended state.
 As such, they communicated with Jesus after they had passed on from earthly existence.

 Aquarian church

 The Aquarian Christine Church Universal, Inc. (ACCU) is a denomination based on the Aquarian Gospel.
 Members are commonly called Aquarians, but the proper term would be Aquarian Christines.
 The name Christine is used in the Aquarian Gospel instead of Christian, emphasizing that the church is the Bride of Christ.
 The church was incorporated in 2006, but had existed for numerous years previous to incorporation.
 There are no paid professional clergy.

-The teachings of the Aquarian Church are based primarily on the Aquarian Gospel, but also on other writings by Levi Dowling, and share many teachings with the I Am Activity (I Am Movement) and Ascended Master Teachings.
-Some of the teachings include a Triune God composed of God the Father, Christ the Son and the Mother Holy Spirit, release from the cycle of rebirth through the Ascension Process, the equality of the races and sexes and the transformation (transmuting) of the individual and the world through the study and practice of the teachings.
+The teachings of the Aquarian Church are based primarily on the Aquarian Gospel, but also on other writings by Levi Dowling, and share many teachings with the I AM Activity (I AM Movement) and Ascended Master Teachings.
+Some of the teachings include a Triune God, composed of God the Father, Christ the Son, and Holy Spirit the Mother, release from the cycle of rebirth through the Ascension Process, the equality of the races and sexes and the transformation (transmuting) of the individual, and the world through the study and practice of the teachings.

 The Moorish Science Temple of America, a religion predominantly adhered to by African-Americans, founded five years after the publication of the Aquarian Gospel, takes much of its "Holy Koran" from the Aquarian Gospel.